'Married at First Sight' couple welcomes rainbow baby girl

 Reality stars Doug Hehner and Jamie Nicole Otis — who married each other only seconds after meeting for the first time on the television show "Married at First Sight" — are more excited about rainbows than eclipses this week.

-The couple welcomed their first child, daughter Henley Grace, Tuesday morning, according to an interview with People magazine.
+The couple welcomed their daughter, Henley Grace, Tuesday morning, according to an interview with People magazine.
 They married in 2014 and were devastated to lose a baby boy they named Johnathan in 2016 when Otis was four months pregnant.

 The couple revealed they were pregnant again in February, and now, Baby Henley has brought them a rainbow.
 "Mommy and baby are doing well and Daddy is in pure bliss," Otis's rep told People.
 Henley was born at 5:24 a.m., weighed 8 lbs, 2 oz and was 20.2 inches long.